Woman spurned in alleged Ilhan Omar affair cut off by court in bizarre divorce proceedings

 “Absolutely, not,” she said.

-Mynett also wanted to have her maiden name restored.
+Mynett also wanted to have her former name restored.

-“I no longer want to have Mr. Mynett’s name attached to me,” Beth said.
+“I no longer want to have Mr. Mynett’s name attached to me,” Beth explained.

+The judge then asked if Tim Mynett disagrees with anything his spouse said: "I do not," he said.

 Soltys signed off on all the paperwork.